Building a Better Immune System

 Broccoli has vitamins A, C, and E, as well as many other antioxidants and fiber.
 Raw or steamed broccoli is best to get the most nutrients, but if you must cook it, go al dente!

 Garlic is used most often in cooking and a must-have for your health.
-Garlic also helps with blood pressure and can help reduce hardening of the arteries.
+It also helps with blood pressure and can help reduce the hardening of the arteries.

 Ginger can help with inflammation, such as a sore throat and other inflammatory illnesses.
-Ginger may also help decrease nausea, chronic pain and may possess cholesterol-lowering properties.
+It may also help decrease nausea, chronic pain, and may possess cholesterol-lowering properties.
 A cup of hot ginger tea can really hit the spot when you are sick!

 Spinach is packed with antioxidants and beta carotene, not to mention vitamin C. Eating a spinach salad is best to maintain its nutrients, however, light cooking enhances its vitamin A and allows other nutrients to be released from oxalic acid.
 Spinach is also easy to use in smoothies since it has a mild taste.

-Yogurt contains live cultures which help with gut health and digestion.
-Plain or greek yogurt is best, as opposed to the flavored ones, and can also be a great source of vitamin D, which helps regulate the immune system and is thought to boost our body’s natural defenses against diseases.
+Yogurt contains live cultures that help with gut health and digestion.
+Plain or Greek yogurt is best, as opposed to the flavored ones, and can also be a great source of vitamin D, which helps regulate the immune system and is thought to boost our body’s natural defenses against diseases.

 Papaya has vitamin C, potassium, B vitamins, and a digestive enzyme called papain that has anti-inflammatory effects.

 Almonds are packed with vitamin E and healthy fats – two immune building helpers.

 This beautiful spice has been around for years and used as an anti-inflammatory in treating arthritis.
 Add some to your food next time and reap the benefits.